Building a responsive, user focused website for a small business

 Using social media and social proof like Google reviews was common.

-Most importantly, we learned that many competitors outsourced their online ordering to third party apps like UberEats.
+Most importantly, I learned that many competitors outsourced their online ordering to third party apps like UberEats.

 Some user flows showed processes users might take navigating the menu page to eventually order food, and how they might find more information on events.